ndd21/PHYS281/docs/demo-vs-code.md

 [Virtual Studio (VS) Code](https://code.visualstudio.com/) is a text editor produced by Microsoft.
 Many other very good text editors are available!
-It can be used for writing and edited any plain text files, but is mostly used for writing code.
-The main useful features for code editing are syntax highlighting and code linting.
+It can be used for writing and edited any plain text files, and therefore is mostly used for writing code.
+The main useful features for code editing are
+@(syntax highlighting) and @(code linting).

 ## Installing VS Code

-If you have followed the [Anaconda guide](../demo-anaconda/index.html), and installed the full Anaconda installation, it includes VS Code.
+If you have followed the [Anaconda guide](../demo-anaconda/index.html), and installed the full Anaconda installation, it includes _VS Code_.
 This can be accessed and launched via the [_Anaconda Navigator_](../demo-anaconda/index.html#anaconda-navigator).
 This is the recommended, and simplest way to use _VS Code_.